Want Me to Visit Your School?

 I have been to numerous schools and Thespian festivals as a guest artist, teaching workshops and helping students learn how to write plays.
 Want me to visit yours?
-I'm based in Los Angeles, California, but I love traveling and working with young people.
+I'm based in Los Angeles, California, but I love traveling and working with young people (and I'm happy to work with your adult writers group too!).

 After you've read the FAQ below, feel free to contact me via email or call me (in the US) at 1-310-869-8985, Monday through Friday, 10 AM to 6 PM Pacific Time for more information.
 (In other words, that's between 1 PM and 9 PM if you're on the East Coast.)